 Worcester is a relatively large city located in the state of Massachusetts.
 With a population of 207,621 people and 46 associated neighborhoods, Worcester is the second largest community in Massachusetts.
-Worcester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Worcester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Worcester has more people living here who work in computers and math than 95% of the places in the US.

-The population of Worcester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.09% of adults in Worcester have a bachelor's degree or even advanced degree.
+The education level of Worcester citizens is very high relative to the national average among all cities (21.84%): 34.09% of adults in Worcester have a bachelor's degree or even advanced degree.

 The per capita income in Worcester in 2022 was $35,825, which is low income relative to Massachusetts, and middle income relative to the rest of the US.
 This equates to an annual income of $143,300 for a family of four.
 However, Worcester contains both very wealthy and poor people as well.